A lifelong New Mexican dedicated to public service

 A champion for women and working families

 Upon taking office, the congresswoman quickly made her presence felt on Capitol Hill.
 She was elected as one of the freshman Democratic class presidents, became a whip for the Congressional Hispanic Caucus, and was placed on three committees.
 As a single mother of two daughters, a grandmother, a caregiver for her mother, a widow, and a small business owner, Michelle’s personal experience informs her work as a powerful advocate for New Mexican women and families.
 Michelle tirelessly defends a woman’s right to choose from relentless Republican attacks.
-As governor, Michelle would have veto power over anti-choice, anti-woman legislation that could pass in the state legislature.
 And as Republicans dismantle the Affordable Care Act, Michelle will fight to ensure that New Mexico women have comprehensive health care, including access to safe and affordable contraception.
 Health care is an issue of personal importance to Michelle: her sister Kimberly was diagnosed with a brain tumor when she was just two years old, and quickly exhausted her lifetime caps on her health insurance.
 Michelle’s family lost Kimberly when she was 21, and her parents spent decades after her death using every resource they had to pay off the debt.
 Michelle’s core values were shaped by this experience, and she has spent her career improving access to affordable health care.
 Michelle is opposed to the Republican policies that are inciting fear and separating families who are contributing to our communities and our economy.
-As governor of New Mexico, Michelle would continue to work with business, faith, and community leaders to advocate for immigration reform with an earned path to citizenship — policies critical to the fight for women’s equality that will allow undocumented women facing exploitation and discrimination in the workplace to come out of the shadows and legally enter the job market to pursue the American dream.
+As governor of New Mexico, Michelle will continue to work with business, faith, and community leaders to advocate for immigration reform with an earned path to citizenship — policies critical to the fight for women’s equality that will allow undocumented women facing exploitation and discrimination in the workplace to come out of the shadows and legally enter the job market to pursue the American dream.

-Our country currently has only two Democratic women governors, and Michelle is poised to serve as another powerful example of the impact women in executive leadership positions can make.
+Michelle is poised to serve as another powerful example of the impact women in executive leadership positions can make.
 As director of several state agencies under both Democratic and Republican governors, commissioner of New Mexico’s most populous county, and as a member of Congress, Michelle has already made a dramatic difference in the lives of thousands of New Mexicans.
-No state has ever elected a Democratic woman of color to serve as governor, and Michelle is poised to be the first — giving millions of women and families a powerful new voice at the table.
-After years of failed leadership and embarrassing scandals from Republican Governor Susana Martinez, who is term limited, New Mexico is ready to move forward — and Michelle is ready to lead the way.
-Michelle has been our champion in Congress, and now the EMILY’s List community has the opportunity to help elect her to a powerful executive leadership position where she can make an even greater impact.
-Let’s give Michelle Lujan Grisham’s historic campaign for governor of New Mexico our full support early on and help her win for women and families.
+No state had ever elected a Democratic Hispanic woman to serve as governor, and Michelle is the first — giving millions of women and families a powerful new voice at the table.
+New Mexico is ready to move forward — and Michelle will lead the way.
+Michelle has been our champion in Congress, and now the EMILY’s List community is proud to have helped elect her to a powerful executive leadership position where she can make an even greater impact.